The AEC software and services market is growing

 4) Looking for agile and cost-effective VDI solution that would remove complexity and provide high-performance performance without compromising user experience.

-Workspot customers who have deployed Workspot Workstation Cloud on Microsoft Azure are delighted with the solution and the performance their users are experiencing is on par with that of physical workstations!
+Workspot customers who have deployed Workspot Workstation Cloud on Microsoft Azure are delighted with the solution and the performance their users are experiencing is on par with or better than physical workstations!
 Another customer determined that using VMs in Azure that are powered by NVIDIA GPU accelerators made good business sense, especially as their business grows and GPU technology evolves.

-By co-locating compute (CPU & GPU), storage (apps and data) and network on Azure, Workspot Workstation Cloud solution delivers high-performance virtual workstations from any location, on any device with user experience as that of a phyical workstation.
+By co-locating compute (CPU & GPU), storage (apps and data) and network on Azure, Workspot Workstation Cloud delivers high-performance virtual workstations from any location, on any device with a user experience that is equal to or better than a physical workstation.